Oral Thrush in Babies—Why Does It Happen?

 How to Treat Oral Thrush in Your Baby

-If you notice any possible symptoms of thrush in your baby or yourself, check in with your healthcare provider to get a diagnosis.
+If you notice any possible symptoms of thrush in your baby or yourself, consult your healthcare provider to get a diagnosis.
 Your provider can explain your treatment options.

 Thrush occasionally goes away by itself in a few weeks, but your healthcare provider may prescribe an antifungal treatment.

-Various over-the-counter treatments are available for thrush in your baby, but always check with your provider before using any of these.
+Various over-the-counter medicines are available for oral thrush in infants, but always check with your provider before using any of these.

 These measures aren’t medically proven to work, and should only be used alongside any medication that’s prescribed by your healthcare provider, and not as a substitute for it.
 Always check with your provider before using any home remedies or over-the-counter medicines.

-If the thrush doesn't clear up in a few weeks with treatment, or if it keeps coming back — especially if your little one is over 9 months old — see your healthcare provider to investigate whether any other health issues are at play.
+If the thrush doesn’t clear up in a few weeks with treatment, or if it keeps coming back—especially if your little one is over 9 months old—contact your healthcare provider to investigate whether any other health issues are at play.

-How to Prevent Oral Thrush in Your Baby
+How to Prevent Oral Thrush in Babies and Newborns

 These are some of the steps you can take to help prevent your little one from developing oral thrush:

-• Wash your baby's hands frequently, especially if your little one sucks her thumb or fingers.
+• Wash your baby's hands frequently, especially if your little one sucks their thumb or fingers.
 Wash your own hands often, too.

 • Regularly sterilize pacifiers, teething rings, the nipples of feeding bottles, and anything else that goes in your baby’s mouth.